AlexLietard/otpsy/README.md

 About outliers method :

 * Include the ability to set either a lower or upper threshold on the cut-off method
-* Find a "pythonic" way to make the threshold ">" or ">=" depending of an argument, not just ">".
 * Add self.position to multi and update parameters
 * Check print output for each method
 * Allow to enter help for description of print output